mahrz24/rv6/README.md

 Disclaimer
 ----------

-This is just a hobby project and I started it to learn waf, rust and os development at the same time.
-Not sure if that is the best approach as things might turn out very ugly... ;)
+This is just a hobby project which I started to learn waf, rust and os development at the same time.
+Not sure if that is the best approach (for os development and learning these three topics) as things might turn out very ugly... ;)